burrowsjeff/jeffburro.ws/resume.md

 **_2012-2015_**

-* Coordinate capital infrastructure projects totalling over $2.8 Million over 18 months
+* Coordinate capital infrastructure projects totaling over $2.8 Million over 18 months
 * Create and negotiate $1.5M annual budget based on multiple fund sources
 * Responsible for the stewardship of $14M in endowed funds
 * Generate and analyze financial reports to guide business decisions